07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 ## Introduction

 Currently in Swift there isn't any way to override the default ownership passing semantics that the language uses for function arguments.
-These rules are that the following arguments are passed as consuming:

-1. All arguments passed to initializers.
-2. All arguments except for self passed to a setter.

-and that all other arguments are passed as nonConsuming.
-Sometimes when writing APIs one needs to be able to control this convention.
+Sometimes when writing certain APIs one needs to be able to control this convention.
 In this proposal, we formalize the semantics of the consuming and nonConsuming function attributes to enable this to be expressed in the language.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

 ## Motivation

-Describe the problems that this proposal seeks to address.
-If the problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Swift developers create better Swift code.
+In Swift, all non-trivial function arguments possess a function argument convention that defines whether or not management of the lifetime of the argument is managed by the caller or the callee.
+These two convention types are:

+* NonConsuming.
+A non consuming function argument is an argument where the callee does not own the function argument and the caller provides a guarantee to the callee that the lifetime of the argument lasts beyond the end of the callee.
+Often times people will refer to this as "passing an argument at +0".
+We use +0 since as a result of the function call, the argument will not be copied.

+* Consuming.
+A consumed function argument is an argument where the caller is passing to the callee ownership.
+As a result of this, the callee is responsible for ensuring that the lifetime of the argument is managed and may have to destroy the argument.

+As mentioned above, one can not customize these conventions currently and must use the default conventions.
+These conventions are that the following arguments are passed as consuming:

+1. All arguments passed to initializers.
+2. All arguments except for self passed to a setter.

+and that all other arguments of functions are passed as nonConsuming.

+Sometimes an API designer needs to be able to customize these since the default does not fit their specific situation.
+Some examples of this are:

+1.

 ## Proposed solution